leonardehrenfried/blog/_posts/2011-10-03-editing-less-and-css3-with-vim.md

 What a difference!
 I may end up sounding like a used-car salesman but it really is a difference like day and night.
 I'd love to tell you lots of reasons why these precompilers are great, but unfortunately Jason Z. from 37 signals has done a <a href="http://37signals.com/svn/posts/3003-css-taking-control-of-the-cascade">much better job</a>.

-###Wasn't this post suppossed to be about Vim?
+###Wasn't this post suppossed to be about vim?

 Lets talk business then.
-I'm using Vim to edit LESS and it looks like this:
+I'm using vim to edit LESS and it looks like this:

 ![Alt text](https://github.com/lenniboy/vim-less/raw/master/screenshot.png)